CiscoDevNet/msx-developer-guides/04-java-hello-world-service-example/09-adding-swagger-support.md

 <br>

 ### application.yml
-We have already configured  Spring, CockroachDB connection pool, and JPA properties in `application.xml`.
+We have already configured  Spring, CockroachDB connection pool, and JPA properties in `application.yml`.
 Now we tell the application about the public security client, and the pattern to integrate the Swagger documentation.
 ```yaml
 debug: false